Nexmo/nexmo-developer/_documentation/en/reports/code-snippets/load-records-sync-dates.md

 ---
-title: Load records by dates
+title: Get records by dates
+description: Retrieve records synchronously using a date range (limited to a maximum period of 24 hours).
 navigation_weight: 2
 ---

-# Load records synchronously by date range
+# Get records synchronously by date range

 This code snippet shows you how to retrieve a set of records using a date range.
-This is a synchronous call and so will block until it returns a response.
-Date ranges are limited to a window of 24 hours.
+This is a synchronous call, and so will block until it returns a response.
+It is used where you want to return a limited number of records (thousands) immediately.
+If you want to obtain large numbers of records (millions) use [Create Report](/reports/code-snippets/create-async-report).

+**Date ranges are limited to a window of 24 hours for synchronous queries.**

 ## Example